evanwill/_drafts/_notes/vs-code.md

 Code has a growing ecosystem of extensions.
 Click the Extensions icon on the left side and search in the box to find new ones.

-- Spell check: I have been using "Code Spell Checker".
+- Spell check: I use ["Code Spell Checker"](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker), and it seems really good and avoids a lot of code-related false positives.
-- CSV highlighter: "Rainbow CSV"
+- CSV highlighter: ["Rainbow CSV"](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv), this is incredibly helpful for looking at CSVs.
 - Data viz: [SandDance for VSCode](https://marketplace.visualstudio.com/items?itemName=msrvida.vscode-sanddance) (handy for looking at CSV contents)
 - Arduino: If you have Arduino IDE installed on your system, you can add similar functionality to Code.
 Search for "Arduino" from Microsoft.
 Now when you open a `.ino` sketch, you will have options at the bottom of the window to select your board and port.
 More info [vscode-arduino](https://github.com/Microsoft/vscode-arduino).
 - XML: "XML Language Support"